DCD have been shortlisted for a Mission Include mentoring award!

 Did you know this programme is open to both Independent and Company dancers?

-Click here to find out more or click here for the application form.
+Click here to find out more.

 Heather Lehan is a dancer with Northern Ballet and is also a DCD REACH Ambassador.
 A huge thank you to Heather for her invaluable insight in to her personal experience on the Beyond Dance Mentoring for Dancers programme and her support as a REACH Ambassador.